-Rubber Ducky Baby Shower Cake is a moist chocolate cake with almond frosting, plus it’s gluten-free and dairy-free.
+Rubber Ducky Baby Shower Cake is a moist chocolate cake with buttercream frosting, decorated to look like a cute yellow ducky in a tub of bubbles.
+Plus it’s gluten-free and dairy-free!

 I hosted a baby shower for my sister last weekend.
 She came all the way from California to attend the event.
 It was very special and I wanted to make her a cake that would be just as cute as it was delicious!
 I had already decided to make rubber ducky punch, so I needed a cake to match.
 I found a picture of an adorable rubber ducky cake online and thought it was a super idea.

-Plus, it would be fairly simple to decorate.
-I also needed to make it gluten-free and dairy-free, so my daughter could eat it.
+You can use your favorite mix for this easy baby shower cake.
 I used a gluten-free chocolate cake mix and substituted vegetable oil instead of butter.
-I baked two 8-inch round layers.
-Then I whipped up a dairy-free frosting which consisted of vegetable shortening, powdered sugar and some almond flavoring.
-I colored some of the frosting light blue and frosted the cake with that.
+(My daughter can’t have gluten or dairy.)
+Then baked two 8-inch round layers and whipped up a dairy-free frosting which consisted of vegetable shortening, powdered sugar and some almond flavoring.

 I have to mention the cream cheese mints in the above photo.
 They were homemade by my aunt Emily.
 They were a wonderful addition to the table and so tasty too!
 She brought chicken salad from Chicken Salad Chick which was a big hit!
 If you’ve never had Chicken Salad Chick, you MUST try it!
 They have about 12 kinds to choose from!